Phenylalanine is an essential amino acid, which means that the body needs this ingredient and it can not be produced naturally.

 This supplement is for tyrosine, another amino acid.
 It is believed that tyrosine itself is beneficial in cases of anxiety and depression.
 It is also important for proper metabolism and can help reduce body fat.

-Signals that transmit information from the neuron to the neuron are performed faster and more efficiently.
-Firstly, due to this effect, phenylalanine is currently used in depression, bipolar disorder, hyperactivity and Parkinson's disease.
+Signals that transmit information from the neuron to the neuro are executed faster and more efficiently.

 It seems that phenylalanine has a fairly wide range of effective doses.